 For the rest, of course, it depends on your brand personality, but several elements can be in your favor when the time comes to send an apology message following an error:

-Humor often works very well in excuse email.
-Whether you use it in your subject line, your text or your images, a light and humoristic tone allows to ease the impact of the previous mistake and show your company’s personality.
+Humor often works very well in correction email.
+Whether you use it in your subject and preheader, your text or your images, a light and humoristic tone allows to ease the impact of the previous mistake and show your company’s personality.
 Of course, it all depends on the nature of your mistake.
 Indeed, humour should be avoided for more serious situations such as accidentally offensive content, for example.

 Forget the frills, when it’s time to apologize, simplicity is the key.
 Use a simple and minimalist visual, go straight to the point, without going overboard.
 Remember that it is still an email and your contacts don’t want a novel in their inbox.

-Here are some other examples to inspire you:
+Here are some erratum in email samples to inspire you:

 Methodical – Wrong information in email sent